aeon-toolkit/aeon/docs/governance.md

 Supporting developers are contributors who have been nominated by a core developer and have been granted write access to the `aeon` repository.
-No vote is required for this role.
+No vote is required for this role, but the nominator must notify Core Developers and creat a Pull Request.
 Supporting developers can have access revoked at any time by a core developer if determined to be abusing this access.
 Supporting developers will have access removed after 6 months of inactivity.

 ### Core Developers